Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Miami (FL) Performance Insights

-- The Hurricanes are outscoring opponents by 14.9 points per game with a +179 scoring differential overall.
-They put up 84.7 points per game (21st in college basketball) and give up 69.8 per contest (143rd in college basketball).
+- The Hurricanes have a +179 scoring differential, topping opponents by 14.9 points per game.
+They're putting up 84.7 points per game to rank 21st in college basketball and are giving up 69.8 per outing to rank 143rd in college basketball.

-- Miami (FL) connects on 9.3 three-pointers per game (50th in college basketball) at a 41.2% rate (fourth-best in college basketball), compared to the 7.7 per game its opponents make at a 26.4% rate.
+- Miami (FL) knocks down 9.3 three-pointers per game (50th in college basketball) at a 41.2% rate (fourth-best in college basketball), compared to the 7.7 per game its opponents make at a 26.4% rate.

-- The Hurricanes rank 29th in college basketball with 103.7 points scored per 100 possessions, and 76th in college basketball defensively with 85.4 points conceded per 100 possessions.
+- The Hurricanes rank 29th in college basketball by averaging 103.7 points per 100 possessions on offense, and defensively are 76th in college basketball, allowing 85.4 points per 100 possessions.

-- Miami (FL) and its opponents have been mostly even in the turnover battle.
+- Miami (FL) and its opponents have been relatively even in the turnover battle.
 The Hurricanes commit 13.1 per game (286th in college basketball) and force 13.2 (92nd in college basketball action).

+- The Tigers put up 82.3 points per game (44th in college basketball) while giving up 69.2 per contest (131st in college basketball).
+They have a +157 scoring differential and outscore opponents by 13.1 points per game.

+- Clemson comes out on top in the rebound battle by an average of 6.8 boards.
+It grabs 39.1 rebounds per game (81st in college basketball) compared to its opponents' 32.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.